CAS Gateway Software Tools

 What is the CAS Gateway Firmware download tool?

 The CAS Gateway Firmware download tool is a developer software tool that allows you to upgrade the firmware on CAS Gateways.
-The tool simply designed and easy to use.
+The tool is simply designed and easy to use.

 Usage Instructions: Please complete the following steps to upgrade the firmware on a CAS gateway Device.